- Grooming Training Centre

 No Shows/Missed Appointments without 24hrs notice will incur a fee of £15.00 payable at your next appointment.

 Arriving 30 minutes or more late for appointments will in most cases require re-scheduling and a missed appointment fee of £15.00 is applied.

 Affable requests to make adjustments regarding grooming should be reported within 48 hours of your visit so that we have the opportunity to assess and correct any issues you may have.
-Issues reported 7 days or more after your appointment cannot be rectified or assessed due to coat regrowth.
-If you have changed your mind and want the coat shorter than you requested at check-in, we can only address this at a future grooming appointment, where normal grooming charges will apply.
+Cases reported seven days after your appointment cannot be rectified or considered due to coat regrowth.
+If you have changed your mind and want the coat shorter than you requested at check-in, we can only address this at a future grooming appointment, where standard grooming charges apply.

-Before contacting FCL to voice any complaints or issues in the respect of detail, finish or styling your dogs’ coat please consider the limitations that may affect grooming.
-These may be evident initially at a free consultation or may develop over time.
-We will endeavour to advise you on an on-going basis if we encounter issues with your dogs’ coat and skin condition or behaviour which may impact on our grooming procedures.
-Please refer to the ‘Pricing’ section above for further clarification and definition of condition and temperament.
+Before contacting FCL to voice any complaints or issues regarding the detail, finish or styling of your dog’s coat, please consider the limitations that may affect grooming.
+These may be evident initially at a free consultation or develop over time.
+We will endeavour to advise you on an ongoing basis if we encounter issues with your dogs’ coat and skin condition or behaviour, which may impact our grooming procedures.
+Please refer to the ‘Pricing’ section above to define condition and temperament.

-The manner in which we receive any complaint under the above circumstances will determine the manner in which we respond.
+How we receive a complaint under the above circumstances will determine how we respond.
 We hope we have your understanding in this respect.
 If it is probable that we do not, future grooming services will be withdrawn.
-This is far from being unkind, we are putting your dogs’ safety and wellbeing first and foremost and cannot be coerced into putting any dog at physical or psychological risk.
+This is far from being unkind.
+We are putting your dogs’ safety and well-being first and foremost.

 We aim to maintain a positive, honest, happy and balanced workspace.
 Negativity or aggression towards staff, intolerance and discrimination will be denied access to FCL